2022 European League of Football season: Standings

 This is notably different from tiebreakers used in the NFL which take strength of schedule into account or the German Football League which values the head-to-head as the first tiebreaker for teams with the same win–loss record, in part to discourage running up the score.

 Play-offs

-The semifinals will be played on September 10 and 11, 2022, and the final will be held on September 25, in Klagenfurt, Austria.
+The semifinal games were played on September 10 and 11, 2022.
+The championship game was played on September 25 in Klagenfurt, Austria.